 - Boom Boom Chi Boom Boom (US version) (1989)

 - The Good, The Bad, and the Funky (2000)

 - Live @ the Clubhouse (2003)

 - Animated Music Video: Genius of Love

 - The '80s

 - Popcultural Osmosis: "Genius of Love", one of the most sampled rhythm tracks of all time, particularly within the rap/R&B/hip-hop genre, with dozens of unsolicited remixes and versions.

 - Revolving Door Band: Chris Frantz and Tina Weymouth are the only constant members.

-- Shout-Out: "Genius of Love" mentions a number of black musicians, inluding George Clinton, Bootsy Collins, Smokey Robinson, Bob Marley, Sly Stone, and James Brown.
+- Shout-Out: "Genius of Love" mentions a number of black musicians, specifically George Clinton, Bootsy Collins, Smokey Robinson, Bob Marley, Jamaican rhythm section/production team Sly and Robbie, Kurtis Blow, and James Brown.